vikas-3141/Breast_Cancer_Detection_App/README.md

 * Models: .pth files (BestModel) are loaded for prediction
 * .venv/ and __pycache__/ should be excluded from Git commits
 * App is fast, private, and self-contained

+🛡️ Disclaimer

+This tool is intended for educational and experimental use only.
+It is not a replacement for professional medical diagnosis.
+Always consult a dermatologist for accurate evaluation.

 📧 Contact